 - We had some fun times – Nearly always I was paying

-- We went off on adventures – I was always with him – he kept control of me, again I was paying
+- We went off on adventures – I was always with him – he kept control of me and was able to monitor me

 - He took care of me – I actually didn’t need to be ‘cared for’ but he did this to control me